• About Us

 Cheryl Green - Assistant Provost for Research Support

-Cheryl holds a BA in Psychology from Yale University, where she was awarded a Mellon Mays Undergraduate Fellowship; an MA in Psychology from The Ohio State University, where she held a National Science Foundation Graduate Fellowship; and a PhD in International Psychology (concentration organizations and systems) from The Chicago School of Professional Psychology.
-She was also awarded a NIH National Research Service Award Fellowship for predoctoral research at Southern Methodist University.
+Cheryl holds a BA in Psychology from Yale University, where she was awarded a Mellon Mays Undergraduate Fellowship; an MA in Psychology from the Ohio State University, where she held a National Science Foundation Graduate Fellowship; and a PhD in International Psychology (concentration in organizations and systems) from the Chicago School of Professional Psychology.
+She also received a NIH National Research Service Award Fellowship for predoctoral research at Southern Methodist University.

 Maggie Koozer, Vice Provost for Curriculum and Learning